Engelberg resort overview

 Engelberg has more of a buzz than a town of its size deserves.
 Whilst not the après mecca of St Anton, there’s plenty to get excited about.
-Starting up at the Sternbar at Station Stand (2450m) before a 1000m decent to the many lively venues in town.
+Starting up at the Sternbar at Station Stand (2450m) before a 1000m descent to the many lively venues in town.
 Live music and happy hours punctuate the evenings and at the weekends it really gets going!

-There’s plenty of restaurants to choose from and some lovely spots for a quiet drink as well – after all it is a monastery town.
+There’s plenty of restaurants to choose from and some lovely spots for a quiet drink as well – after all, it is a monastery town.

-The stunning Igloo village at Trubsee offers the opportunity for an overnight excursion with a delicious Moitie-Moitie cheese fondue and a nocturnal snow shoe tour before a night in a romantic Igloo for two or standard igloos for up to six, there’s even a ‘hot-Igloo’ with a Swedish wood stove – certainly an alternative form of après.
+The stunning Igloo Village at Trubsee offers the opportunity for an overnight excursion with a delicious Moitie-Moitie cheese fondue and a nocturnal snowshoe tour before a night in a romantic Igloo for two or standard igloos for up to six, there’s even a ‘hot-Igloo’ with a Swedish wood stove – certainly an alternative form of après.

 Flexiski thought – Pop into the Yucatan at the Bellevue-Terminus for some music and beer – allegedly they sell the more beer than any other bar in the whole of central Switzerland.

 - High altitude, snow-sure skiing with an incredibly long season and a 2,000m ski vertical from the peak to the town

 - Only an hour and a half from Zurich airport means it's a short transfer from a major European airport with plenty of flight options